ChiehAnChang/ml-stage-landing-budget-forecast/README.md

 # Data Science Forecasting Project
-## A Machine-Learning Approach to SpaceX Stage-Landing Budget Reduction
+## Project Title: A Machine-Learning Approach to SpaceX Stage-Landing Budget Reduction

 ### Acknowledgments
 This project was originally **inspired and generated** by the IBM *Applied Data Science Capstone* team on Coursera.